Test-time Adaptive Hierarchical Co-enhanced Denoising Network for Reliable Multimodal Classification: Proposed Approach

 \subsection{Sample-Adaptive Confidence Alignment}

 To provide reliable supervision signals for instance-level noise removal, we first estimate modality-wise feature distributions and cross-modality discrepancy distributions using the globally denoised representations obtained from ASSA.
-These distributions are then serve as priors to guide sample-adaptive modality-specific and cross-modality noise experts with confidence-aware asymmetric slack alignment for instance-level noise removal.
+These distributions are then serve as priors to guide sample-adaptive noise experts with confidence-aware asymmetric slack alignment for instance-level noise removal.